4lorn5/MomoTG16/translation process/Readme.md

 ![Test Image 19](https://i.ibb.co/QHhwwCT/11.png)

-It was then thoroughly reworded through a graphics editing program, keeping colors and palette in mind, then reinserted in the ROM:
+It was then thoroughly reworked through a graphics editing program, keeping colors and palette in mind, then reinserted in the ROM:

 ![Test Image 1](https://i.ibb.co/4R8J57v/6298screenshot1.png)